polyaxon/polyaxon/site/docs/core/context/index.md

  * join params
  * matrix params

-This information appears at the top level of a context and can be used without a prefix.
+This information appears at the top level of the context and can be used without a prefix.
 However, you might need to access the meta-information about your inputs and outputs and not just the values, in which case you can use the `{{ params.* }}` prefix.

-Users can freely use any information from the `globals.*` section in params, since those values are already part of the context, and can be used if a param definition ha a variable containing `globals.*`.
+Users can freely use any information from the `globals.*` section in params, since those values are already part of the context, and can be used if a param definition has a variable containing `globals.*`.

 The params section is the most confusing section since parameters can come from several areas `params`, `matrix.params`, `joins.[JOIN].params`, and sometimes params might depend on each other before resolving the value.